ABO Energy: Locations

-Currently, the company is active in 16 countries on four continents.
+Currently, the company is active on four continents.
 In Germany, ABO Energy operates at its corporate headquarters in Wiesbaden as well as in Ingelheim and in regional offices in Berlin, Rhineland-Palatinate, Lower Saxony, North Rhine-Westphalia, Thuringia, Bavaria, Mecklenburg-Vorpommern as well as in Saarland.

-The company has established a global presence with international offices in Finland, France, the UK, Ireland, Poland, Spain, Greece, Hungary, Argentina, Canada, Colombia, South Africa, Tunisia, Tanzania, and the Netherlands.
+The company has established a global presence with international offices in Finland, France, the UK, Ireland, Poland, Spain, Hungary, Argentina, Canada, Colombia, South Africa, Tunisia, Tanzania, and the Netherlands.

 Management board

-In 2024, six people make up ABO Energy’s Management Board: Dr. Karsten Schlageter, Dr. Jochen Ahn, Matthias Hollmann, Susanne von Mutius, Alexander Reinicke and Dr. Thomas Treiling.
+In 2024, six people made up ABO Energy’s Management Board: Dr. Karsten Schlageter, Dr. Jochen Ahn, Matthias Hollmann, Susanne von Mutius, Alexander Reinicke and Dr. Thomas Treiling.

+As of 2026, the board is composed of Dr. Karsten Schlageter, Matthias Hollmann, Susanne von Mutius and Dr. Thomas Treiling.

 Supervisory board

 At the Annual General Meeting in June 2017, the shareholders elected the former Minister of Economics and Energy of Rhineland-Palatinate, Eveline Lemke, to the supervisory board.
-The other members of the supervisory board are: Dr. Alexander Thomas (chairman), Dr. Daniel Duben, Martin Giehl, Natalie Hahner and Maike Schmidt.
+In 2026, Dr. Alexander Thomas (chairman), Maike Schmidt, Dr. Daniel Duben, Natalie Hahner, Jürgen Koppmann and Moritz Möller form the supervisory board.